 Labor And Delivery

 The safety and efficacy of REVATIO during labor and delivery have not been studied.

 It is not known if sildenafil or its metabolites are excreted in human breast milk.
 Because many drugs are excreted in human milk, caution should be exercised when REVATIO is administered to a nursing woman.

 The primary objective of the study was to assess the effect of REVATIO on exercise capacity as measured by cardiopulmonary exercise testing in pediatric patients developmentally able to perform the test (n = 115).
 Administration of REVATIO did not result in a statistically significant improvement in exercise capacity in those patients.
 No patients died during the 16-week controlled study.

 After completing the 16-week controlled study, a patient originally randomized to REVATIO remained on his/her dose of REVATIO or, if originally randomized to placebo, was randomized to low-, medium-, or high-dose REVATIO.
 After all patients completed 16 weeks of follow-up in the controlled study, the blind was broken and doses were adjusted as clinically indicated.
 Patients treated with sildenafil were followed for a median of 4.6 years (range 2 days to 8.6 years).
 Mortality during the long-term study, by originally assigned dose, is shown in Figure 6:

 During the study, there were 42 reported deaths, with 37 of these deaths reported prior to a decision to titrate subjects to a lower dosage because of a finding of increased mortality with increasing REVATIO doses.
-The hazard ratio for high dose compared to low dose was 3.5, p=0.015.
+For the survival analysis which included 37 deaths, the hazard ratio for high dose compared to low dose was 3.9, p=0.007.
 Causes of death were typical of patients with PAH.
 Use of REVATIO, particularly chronic use, is not recommended in children.

 Clinical studies of REVATIO did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy [see CLINICAL PHARMACOLOGY].